 Accessible Gondola Rides

 Unfortunately, Venice isn’t the most accessible city, but if you need an accessible gondola, Gondolas 4 All operate wheelchair-friendly gondola rides from a pier at P.Le Roma.
-Please note I haven’t used this company myself so make sure you do some more research before you book.
-Their website is here.
+Please note I haven’t used this company myself so make sure you do some more research before you book or call them to see if they are still offering gondola rides.
+They haven’t posted on their Facebook page for a while but it’s worth a look!

 Top Tips for a Cheap Gondola Ride